aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendComponentSamples/README.md

 These sample components can be deployed to test integration from a game client to a backend using the authentication feature of the custom identity component.

+**Logs and Distributed Tracing**

+All the backend template components leverage **AWS X-Ray** for distributed tracing, as well as **AWS CloudWatch** for logs.
+You can find both the logs and the tracing map and individual trace information the **AWS CloudWatch** console.

 # Serverless REST API sample component template

 It is recommended to deploy the serverless API Gateway HTTP API backed component template next to test out your integration from a game engine.
 The templates work as starting points for your own backend development.
 We'll deploy the `PythonServerlessHttpApiStack` that can be found in `BackendComponentSamples`.